lyw94/codiary/README.md

 # codiary

-codiay is code + diary
+codiary is code + diary

 literally, this is meaning the records of my footprints